jimratliff/GenoMac-system/README.md

 [^my_google_doc]: Of course, this document is specific to, and accessible by, only me.
 Make your own!

 #### Manually install Homebrew
-We can’t even clone this repository at this point, because Git doesn’t come out-of-the-box on macOS.
+We can’t even clone this repository at this point, because Git isn’t available on out-of-the-box macOS.
 We’ll need Homebrew eventually to perform app installations.
 We install Homebrew now, because doing so has the side benefit that installing Homebrew will automatically install Xcode Command Line Tools (CLT), the installation of which will install, among other things, a version of Git, which will permit cloning this repo.

 > [!NOTE]
 > Beginning with macOS Tahoe 26, pasting into the Terminal can result in a scary warning: “Possible Malware, Paste Blocked” (followed by “Your Mac has not been harmed.
 Scammers often encourage pasting text into Terminal to try and harm your Mac or compromise your privacy.
 These instructions are commonly offered via websites, chat agents, apps, files, or a phone call.”).
 Choose “Paste Anyway.”